 - Unsalted butter

-- Salt & pepper
+- Salt and pepper

-How to Make Whipped Sweet Potatoes
+How To Make Whipped Sweet Potatoes

-- Chop into chunks and place in a steamer basket over a pot of boiling water.
-Cover and steam about 15 to 20 minutes.
+- Clean and peel sweet potatoes, chop into chunks and place in a steamer basket over a pot of boiling water.

-- When they’re tender, they’re done!
+- Cover and steam about 15 to 20 minutes.
+When they’re tender, they’re done!

 - Place them in a mixing bowl and whip/mix.